onedps/easing_library/README.md

 `easing.cancel_all()`

-Cancel a

-Uploading UI Easing.mp4…

-ll animations that currently works.
+Cancel all animations that currently works.